rollins-cms/mat310-spr20/sprint3/project.md

 end
 ```

 You can currently compile and run `Driver`.
 In the source code directory is a directory named `tests`.
-This `tests` directory has the `PrintTest.y` source code in it which is a syntactically correct program which can be parsed.  `Driver` takes a command line argument with the name of a source code file:
+This `tests` directory has the `PrintTest.y` source code in it which is the syntactically correct program above which can be parsed.  `Driver` takes a command line argument with the name of a source code file:

 ```
 prompt$  javac Driver.java
-prompt$  java Driver PrintTest.y
+prompt$  java Driver tests/PrintTest.y
 ```
 After you do this, you should see output which indicates your source code (`PrintTest.y`) was free from syntax errors.